 Torre del Mar

 You can also celebrate midsummer on the Costa del Sol at this resort to the east of Malaga city.
-Free sardine espetos are served from 8pm at El Copo beach with a concert at 10.30pm.
-This year’s star artist is Marta Sánchez, something of a legend on the Spanish pop scene.
+Free sardine espetos are served from 8 pm at El Copo beach with a concert at 10.30 pm.

 You might not know her music, but she creates a great atmosphere and you’ll find it impossible not to get up and dance!
 There’s a firework display at midnight.

 You can get to Torre del Mar by bus (bike transport available) or on your bike.
-We recommend you choose a hybrid or mountain bike rental in Malaga if you plan to ride here.
+We recommend you choose a hybrid trekking bike if you plan to ride here.

 Updates on midsummer on the Costa del Sol